 It shows you “other keywords” used by the top 10 results.
 These “other keywords” are separated into high and low priority.
 It then gives you a score that indicates the number of “other keywords” you’re using already.

 Below the score, you’ll see ‘LEARN HOW TO OPTIMIZE YOUR CONTENT WITH WORD GRAPH >>’.
 Clicking on it will show you 3 detailed steps.

 Seems simple?
 It really is!
 The free version itself provides all the data already.

 The premium version allows users to enjoy some features which include the ability to export data, track performance, and create more projects.

 KeywordTool.io is a freemium keyword research tool that uses Google Autocomplete to generate hundreds of long-tail keywords.
 The free version provides users with related keywords, related questions, and prepositions.

-As for the data of the long-tail keywords generated, they provide search volume, trend, CPC and competition.
+As for the data of the long-tail keywords generated, they provide search volume, trend, CPC, and competition.
 However, they are very limited.
 At times, they provide data for one keyword, at times four keywords.

-For its “Pro” version, you’ll get twice as many keywords compared to the free version of the Keyword Tool, 100% accurate search engine volume data, and Google search volume that can be localized to 192 countries, 47,035 individual locations and 46 languages.
+For its “Pro” version, you’ll get twice as many keywords compared to the free version of the Keyword Tool, 100% accurate search engine volume data, and Google search volume that can be localized to 192 countries, 47,035 individual locations, and 46 languages.
 It also allows you to find keywords competitors are targeting.

-Two very special and helpful features I noticed in this tool is it allows users to filter results by keywords they want.
+Two very special and helpful features I noticed in this tool are it allows users to filter results by keywords they want.
 Another feature is the ability to remove keywords users do not want on their list.

 To use the free version of Moz Keyword Explorer, you will need to sign up for an account.
 A free Moz account will allow up to 10 free queries per month.
 It is relatively lower compared to other tools.